aghoward/cpp-isort/README.md

 ## Sort Order

 cpp-isort follows the following rules:
+  * Imports for the header file of the current implementation file appear first.
+    These are denoted by the syntax `#include "current/file/path.h"`
-  * Builtin imports appear first.
+  * Builtin imports appear second.
 These are denoted by the syntax `#include
     <name>`
-  * Third-party imports appear second.
+  * Third-party imports appear third.
 These are deonted by the syntax `#include
     <name.h>`
   * Local imports appear last.
 These are denoted by the syntax `#include "name.h"`